Required General Education Courses

 Following acceptance and prior to entering the first clinical course in designated health care programs, each student must undergo a criminal background check in order to comply with policies of affiliating clinical practice agencies.
 It shall be the student’s responsibility to comply with instructions provided upon acceptance and provide the results by a designated date.
 The check will be at the expense of the student.
 Students who do not meet this requirement in a timely manner or whose background does not meet agency standards will not be able to successfully complete the program.
 Additionally, a criminal background may preclude licensure or employment.
 Individuals with a question concerning this should schedule an appointment with the Program Director.

-Individuals who have been convicted of a crime other than a minor traffic violation could be ineligible for certification by the American Registry of Radiologic Technologists (ARRT), even though they have successfully completed a radiologic technology program.
-Individuals with a question should file a preapplication with the ARRT in order to obtain a ruling.
+Individuals who have been convicted of a crime other than a minor traffic violation could be ineligible for certification by the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), even though they have successfully completed a nuclear medicine technology program.
+Individuals with a question should file a pre-application with the ARRT or NMTCB in order to obtain a ruling.

 Essential Functions/Technical Standards

 In compliance with the Americans with Disabilities Act, students must be, with reasonable accommodation, physically and mentally capable of performing the essential functions of the program.